QuizCure

 Can Reserved keywords be used as a variable / method name in java?

 You should NOT use Reserved keywords to declare variables/method name.
-It will be BUILD FAILED if using in such way.
+It will be BUILD FAILED if used in such a way.

-Most IDEs will prompt warning while we use reserved keywords to declare variable.
+Most IDEs will prompt a warning while we use reserved keywords to declare variables.

-Most common error message will be reported as below once declare param name or method name using Reserved keywords.
+The Most common error message will be reported as below once declare the param name or method name using Reserved keywords.

 Example :